-A. The Council will make provision via policies and site allocations to deliver the following number of additional pitches for Gypsies and Travellers and Travelling Showpeople for the period 2008-30:

-- 74 pitches for the gypsy and traveller communities; - 22 pitches for travelling showpeople

-B. The Allocations DPD and Shipley & Canal Road AAP will identify sufficient sites to deliver this requirement in sustainable and accessible locations which meet the needs of local communities;

-C. All sites which are developed or proposed for allocation for the gypsy and traveller and travelling showpeople communities should be assessed against criteria relating to:

-Safe and appropriate access to the highway network;
+- A. The Council will make provision via policies and site allocations to deliver at least the following number of additional pitches for Gypsies and Travellers and plots for Travelling Showpeople for the period to 2030: - 39 pitches for the gypsy and traveller communities; - 7 pitches for transit accommodation; - 45 pitches for travelling showpeople. - B. The Allocations DPD and Shipley & Canal Road AAP will in combination allocate sufficient sites to deliver this requirement in sustainable and accessible locations which meet the needs of local communities; - C. The Council will work closely and constructively with the neighbouring councils, the traveller and showperson's communities and the settled community to identify the most appropriate sites which will offer locations and accommodation which are both sustainable and meet the needs of the travellers and showpeople; - D. All sites which are developed or proposed for allocation for the gypsy and traveller and travelling showpeople communities should be assessed against criteria relating to: - Safe and appropriate access to the highway network;

-- Whether they are or can be served by utilities or infrastructure; - Whether they are accessible to services, amenities and public transport; - The avoidance of significant adverse affects on the environment and adjacent land uses; and - Incorporating appropriate design and landscaping standards. - Avoiding areas at high risk of flooding;

-D. Temporary planning permission may be granted for sites where they would help meet local need ahead of the development of permanent sites and where they would accord with the criteria above.

-E. Consideration will be given to allocating rural exception sites within specific rural settlements in the Allocations DPD and in Neighbourhood Plans where sufficient affordable sites to meet local need cannot otherwise be delivered.

-F. The criteria for assessing speculative proposals for rural exceptions via planning applications will be set out in the Allocations DPD and will give priority to protecting the most sensitive sites and those areas of land where development would significantly undermine the openness of the green belt.
+- Whether they are or can be served by utilities or infrastructure; - Whether they are accessible to services, amenities and public transport; - The avoidance of significant adverse affects on the environment and adjacent land uses; and - Incorporating appropriate design and landscaping standards - Avoiding areas at high risk of flooding. - E. Consideration will be given to allocating rural exception sites within specific rural settlements in the Allocations DPD and in Neighbourhood Plans where sufficient affordable sites to meet local need cannot otherwise be delivered. - F. The criteria for assessing speculative proposals for rural exceptions via planning applications will be set out in the Allocations DPD and will give priority to protecting the most sensitive sites and those areas of land where development would significantly undermine the openness of the green belt.